-After 55 years of very limited access, political changes in both the United States and Cuba have allowed increasing numbers of U.S. travelers to discover this vibrant and fascinating country on a people-to-people cultural exchange trip.
+After decades of very limited access, political changes in both the United States and Cuba have allowed increasing numbers of U.S. travelers to discover this vibrant and fascinating country on a people-to-people cultural exchange trip.

 The capital city of Havana is less than a one-hour flight from Miami, but a world away in terms of lifestyle.
 What is most striking about visiting Cuba is the abundance of cultural wealth versus the lack of material wealth.
 Cuba is a very poor country—food rationing, half-empty shops and dilapidated historic buildings are a part of life.
 But on the other hand, Cuba is one of the most culturally alive and vivacious countries in the world.
 People hold on to local customs, practices and creativity with a vaunted courage and steadfastness that has remained unchanged through the Communist era.